 The Detroit Riverfront Conservancy, Inc., is a non-profit organization that operates and maintains the Riverwalk, along with its associated green spaces, and the Dequindre Cut Greenway (collectively, the ”Riverwalk”).
 As the stewards of the Detroit Riverwalk, the private and public property owners on whose land makes up portions of the Detroit Riverwalk and the public patrons of the Detroit Riverwalk-

 All Runs/Walks must be approved by the

 Detroit Riverfront Conservancy.

 We appreciate your interest in using the Detroit Riverwalk to host your Run/Walk.
 Please read the content below to learn more about how you can apply to host a Run/Walk on the beautiful Detroit Riverwalk.
-Applications to host a 2023 Run/Walk event on the Detroit Riverwalk must be completed by Friday, December 16th, 2022.
+Applications to host a 2023 Run/Walk event on the Detroit Riverwalk must be completed by Friday, December 16th, 2022 and are now closed.
 We look forward to reviewing your application.